rumachan/iPythonNotebooks/video/README.md

-Experimantal work related to using volcano camera images.
+Experimental work related to using volcano camera images.